East Aurora, New York

 East Aurora is a village in Erie County, New York, United States, southeast of Buffalo.
 It lies in the eastern half of the town of Aurora.
 The village population was 5,998 per the 2020 census.
-It is part of the Buffalo-Niagara Falls metropolitan area.
+It is part of the Buffalo–Niagara Falls metropolitan area.
 In 2015, East Aurora was rated the third-best town to raise a family in New York State by Niche.
-According to the National Council of Home Safety and Security, it is also among the safest places to live in New York State (ranked 1st, 2018).
+According to the National Council of Home Safety and Security, it is also among the safest places to live in New York State.
+The village is included on the List of Tree Cities USA.

 History

 The village was founded in 1804, and incorporated in 1874.

 Prior to becoming President of the United States, Millard Fillmore lived in East Aurora with his wife Abigail from 1826 to 1830.
 The house he built there while practicing law in the beginning of his political career is currently maintained by the Aurora Historical Society.
 The 1825 structure is restored to that period and features some original Fillmore furniture of the era, as well as items from Fillmore's presidential years.
 The home is currently located at 24 Shearer Avenue in the village of East Aurora.